gamedev4995/Proyecto-Final/UI.md

 ---

 ## Lose Screen UI
-For our in lose screen UI, we simply stuck with a simple UI screen with only a background, a defeat text and a 'retry' interactable button.
+For our lose screen UI, we simply stuck with a simple UI screen with only a background, a defeat text and a 'retry' interactable button.

 ## Final Result
 <img width="600" alt="Screenshot 2024-12-17 at 6 25 31 PM" src="https://github.com/user-attachments/assets/03bd3802-3446-4887-a33e-838dbcf3e2e1" />